ishapaul/EggTimerTest/README.md

 This Automation project validates the Countdown Functionality of the eggtimer website based on the input time fed by the user.
 Validation incudes whether the countdown is successful and remaining time decreases in 1 second decrements.

 # Highlights
-Page Object Model used for designing the object repositories and tests Parameterization and Sequence of Execution using TestNg Annotations BDD layer added with Cucumber Feature File and Step Definitions Tests can be run using TestNg XML file after importing project
+1.Page Object Model used for designing the object repositories and tests 2.Parameterization and Sequence of Execution using TestNg Annotations 3.BDD layer added with Cucumber Feature File and Step Definitions 4.Tests can be run using TestNg XML file after importing project

 # Improvements
 BDD Approach could be enhanced using Cucumber Step Definitions